giodc/webba/PERMANENT-EMAIL-FIX.md

 For servers already running with wrong email:

 **Option 1: Use GUI (Recommended)**
-1. Log into Webbadeploy GUI
+1. Log into WharfTales GUI
 2. Go to Settings → SSL Configuration
 3. Enter correct email (not example.com)
 4. Click "Save SSL Settings"